jenniferli8263/SubletSwipe/README.md

 The full Production dataset is in `STBackend/data/prod.xlsx`.
 The data is already loaded into our Neon production database; the connection string for this can be found at the end of our report.
 The python script used to load clean and load the data in `prod.xlsx` can be found at `STBackend/data/insert_data.ipynb`.
 Running all blocks in the jupyter notebook will clean then re-populate the production database on Neon.

 ## 💡 Current Features
-- Add a listing
+- Add a listing: `STBackend/routes/listings.py`
-- Get details of a listing
+- Get details of a listing: `STBackend/routes/listings.py`
-- Deactivate a listing
+- Deactivate a listing: `STBackend/routes/listings.py`
-- User signup and login
+- User signup and login: `STBackend/routes/auth.py`
-- Delete a user
+- Delete a user: `STBackend/routes/users.py`

 We have implemented endpoints on the backend for these features.
 See below on how to run a local server and test the features via the backend.
 The first three features have also been implemented on our frontend.